mamcer/mamcer.github.io/_posts/2022-02-20-intel-stick.md

 ---
 layout: post
 title: Intel Stick
-subtitle: remote execution
+subtitle: A remote execution experiment
 ---

-# Intel Stick

-On my last vacation, I took the opportunity to spend more time with my family, go to the beach, read some books and resume old software projects (and start new ones)
+On my last vacation, I took the opportunity to spend more time with my family, go to the beach, read some books and resume old software projects (and also start new ones..)

 On of those technological adventures included the opportunity to buy at a very good price an used Intel Stick

 ![intel-stick](../img/2022-02-20-intel-stick/01-intel-stick.jpg)

 I have to recognize that I didn't know about their existence until I saw a picture in the marketplace and start to read about their [technical specifications](https://ark.intel.com/content/www/us/en/ark/products/86612/intel-compute-stick-stck1a32wfc.html).
-Surely they seemed fairly good at release date (Q1 2015) considering the form factor but for 2022 they seem limited at least
+Surely considering the form factor they seemed fairly good at release date (Q1 2015) but for 2022 they seem limited at least

 Basically an Intel(R) Atom(TM) CPU  Z3735F @ 1.33GHz with 2GB RAM and 32GB of flash storage.
 About connectivity: two USB ports and one Micro SD card is all you have